yjsoon/df-style-linked-list_wordpress-plugin/readme.txt

 Tags: links, rss, wordpress, linkblogs, linked-list Requires at least: 2.7
 Tested up to: 3.1
-Stable tag: 2.5.3
+Stable tag: 2.7

 Make your RSS feed for linked-list posts behave like Daring Fireball's: item's RSS permalink goes to link, and other modifications.

 == Description ==

-This plugin now has two parts.
+This plugin makes your RSS feed behave like Daring Fireball's linked list posts, and has some extra features to make posting linked lists easier.
+Also supports Twitter Tools.

 _Part One_